editor-js/link-autocomplete/README.md

 ## Output data

-Marked text will be wrapped with a `a` tag as a usual link.
+Marked text will be wrapped with a `span` tag.

-Additional data will be store in element's dataset: `data-name`, `data-description` and other custom fields.
+Additional data will be store in element's dataset: `data-name`, `data-profile_photo` and other custom fields.

 ```json
 {